« Previous Page

 that the area can be noted.

-plate that contains the X-ray film.
+plate.
 Another plate is then pressed firmly

 against your breast to help flatten out the breast tissue.
 Very firm